 I always talk to my clients at least once or twice on the phone before a session, and ideally one of these times is before they book.
 It gives me an opportunity to understand the client, their personality and what they’re hoping for from the session.
 Importantly it also gives my clients a chance to get to know me, and make a decision about whether they’d like to hire me.

 Use this opportunity to find out how the photographer works, see whether you get along easily with them, and importantly whether you trust them to do a great job.
-You might also find my series of posts on choosing a photographer useful at this stage.

 Practice being in front of the camera